-It’s our body’s way of incentivizing us to do what’s best for our survival.
 With all other illnesses as well that I can think of, we typically want to get better with no uncertainty, even if the healing process is difficult: taking medicine with challenging side-effects to overcome a diagnosis, going through painful physiotherapy after an injury....

-So it can often seem confusing and frustrating when it comes to eating disorder recovery, both to others and to ourselves, because there is so much ambivalence and resistance to moving forwards in recovery.
+So it can often seem confusing and frustrating when it comes to eating disorder recovery, both to others and to ourselves, because there is so much ambivalence and resistance to moving forwards.

-This is such a hard part of recovery, and is what can lead to a stuck feeling…. you feel miserable continuing to do what you’re doing by abiding by all of your eating disorder rules, but you’re terrified of how bad it feels to go against them….
+This is a very hard part of recovery, and it can lead to a stuck feeling.
+You feel miserable continuing to do what you’re doing abiding by all of your eating disorder rules, but you also feel terrified of how bad it feels to go against them.

 Recovery actions feel difficult, scary, painful and uncomfortable, both in the short term such as after challenging yourself to eat something new or not engage in a behaviour, and also in the longer term as you may begin to gain weight or not turn so much to your eating disorder behaviours to help you handle life and all of its challenges.